-In connection with the Note Purchase Agreement, as amended from time-to-time, the Company entered into the Third Amended and Restated Note Purchase Agreement dated December 15, 2022 (as further described under the heading Former Principal Stockholder in Note 18).
-On August 31, 2023 pursuant to Amendment No. 1 under the Third Amended and Restated Note Purchase Agreement dated August 14, 2023, the Company issued \$5,000 aggregate principal amount of senior secured notes (the "2023 Notes" or "Bridge Notes").
-The provisions of Amendment No. 1 also permit certain incremental borrowings in the amount up to \$3,000 at the sole discretion of the purchaser (the "Incremental 2023 Notes"), subject to a minimum amount of \$1,000 and other conditions.
-On September 29, 2023, the Company issued \$1,000 aggregate principal amount of Incremental 2023 Notes.
-On November 27, 2023, the Company issued \$2,000 aggregate principal amount of Incremental 2023 Notes.
+In connection with the Note Purchase Agreement, the First Amendment and the Second Amendment (as further described under the heading Principal Stockholder in Note 18), on August 31, 2023, the Company issued \$5,000 aggregate principal amount of senior secured notes (the "2023 Notes").
+The provisions of the First Amendment also permit certain incremental borrowings in the amount up to \$3,000 at the sole discretion of the purchaser (the "Incremental 2023 Notes"), subject to a minimum amount of \$1,000 and other conditions.
+On September 29, 2023, the Company issued \$1,000 aggregate principal amount of senior secured notes pursuant to the incremental borrowings.
+On November 27, 2023, the Company issued \$2,000 aggregate principal amount of senior secured notes pursuant to the incremental borrowings.